ministryofjustice/create-and-vary-a-licence-api/README.md

 # Kotlin JPA specification dependency

-This project makes use of `https://github.com/consoleau/kotlin-jpa-specification-dsl` to wrap the JPA specification in fluent style Kotlin, to give much greater readability to the JPA Specifications used in selecting licences by various criteria.
+This project makes use of `https://github.com/consoleau/kotlin-jpa-specification-dsl` to wrap the JPA specification in fluent style Kotlin and make it much more readable when creatig the JPA Specifications used in selecting licences by criteria.

-As this repository is not available in the Maven central repository, only in JCenter, and this may be deprecated soon, it is possible to copy the single source file from this project and us it stand-alone, retaining the copyright notices and use it stand-alone.
+As this dependency is not available in the Maven central repository yet (only in JCenter), and JCenter may be deprecated soon, it is possible to copy the single source file from the project and use it in our own stand-alone, retaining the copyright notices.
-To do this, remove the dependency and Jcenter repo from build.gradle.kts.
-That project is open-source and freely distributable and derivable under the Apache2 licence, so should be no problem.
+To do this, remove the dependency and Jcenter repo from build.gradle.kts and add the file.
+The project is open-source and freely distributable/derivable under the Apache2 licence.
+For now, we can wait and see whether the dependency will soon become available in Maven central and decide what to do at a later date.